School Communications

 The World Cafe Method is a group facilitation process that allows all opinions to be shared and heard, without giving priority to any point of view.
 Setting ground rules is important, but think also about opportunities to encourage sharing, thinking and reflection.

 One school system used World Cafe to engage stakeholders who were frightened by a school violence tragedy in the national news.
 While the community was not a victim of violence, residents wanted action to prevent a similar tragedy.
-The strong opinions of what should be done quickly became entrenched single-issue factions: arming teachers, stricter gun control or mental health access.
+The strong opinions of what should be done quickly became entrenched in single-issue factions: arming teachers, stricter gun control or mental health access.
 The district invited partners, including law enforcement and the community mental health center, to help facilitate small group discussions about each idea.
 As the groups moved through each station, participants shared, listened and learned.
 And based on the compliments and notes of thanks sent to district leaders in the days that followed, they felt honored, heard and respected.

 Soon after, district leaders met with the community partners and facilitators to compare and review findings.
 As a report to the community was compiled, the agencies identified areas of collaboration to focus their resources.
 The principals and community mental health center began exploring opportunities to expand the licensed mental health services offered at school, and the school communication director developed a plan to promote a rarely-used mobile tip line to students, staff and families.